Heber R. Bishop: Personal life

 Bishop died on December 10, 1902, at his residence, 881 Fifth Avenue, after a long illness.
-Bishop, his wife, and several of their children are interred in the Bishop mausoleum at Sleepy Hollow Cemetery, Sleepy Hollow, NY.
+Bishop, his wife, and several of their children are interred in the Bishop mausoleum at Sleepy Hollow Cemetery, Sleepy Hollow, New York.
 It sits next to the Cunningham mausoleum erected by his wife's father, and a short distance from the Darius Ogden Mills and Whitelaw Reid mausoleums.

 His estate, valued at approximately $3,500,000, was left in trust for his widow, children, sisters, and brother.
 He left funds to the Metropolitan Museum for the preservation of his collection.
 By 1915, his estate's holdings in Standard Oil had increased in value by $1,450,000.

 Society life

 Mary's brother-in-law, Darius Ogden Mills, was instrumental in introducing the Bishops to elite New York business and society circles.
 For example, Heber and his children Mary, Harriet, and Ogden were members of Ward McAllister's "Four Hundred" list, reportedly the number of people who could fit into Mrs. Astor's ballroom.
 His daughter Harriet's home, the James F. D. Lanier Residence, is a New York landmark.
 His daughter Edith and her husband owned many residences, including Annandale Farm in Mt.
 Kisco, NY, Glen Farm in Portsmouth, RI, and the Villa Taylor in Marrakesh, Morocco, where Winston Churchill and Franklin Delano Roosevelt "played hookey" during World War II.

-The Taylors would cruise to Morocco aboard their 310-foot steam yacht "Iolanda".
+The Taylors would cruise to Morocco aboard their 310-foot steam yacht Iolanda.
 In 1898, Bishop and his wife gave a red domino dance for 150 at their residence in New York.

 An 1895 watercolor on ivory portrait of the four daughters is held by the New York Historical Society.
 He was a member of the Metropolitan Club, the Union Club, the Union League Club, the New York Yacht Club, the City Club, the Turf and Field Club, the Century Association, the New England Society, the Mendelssohn Glee Club, the Chicago Club of Chicago, the Golf Club of Newport, the Turf Club of Newport, the American Hackney Horse Society of New York, the Boone and Crockett Club and the Civil Service Reform Association.

 In 1899, Bishop rented Houghton Hall in England, where he hosted the Prince of Wales for a weekend of hunting.